foton/czech_post_b2b_client/README.md

 # FRESH NEWS
+7.4.2022
+Finally there is some online documentation about nAPI of Czech post (https://www.ceskaposta.cz/napi/b2b) Not yet checked  if this is the same api we use or new one.
+Seems that authorization is different.

+26.8.2020
 After full usage in production (vyvolej.to, squared.one), we found that Czech POst have trouble with `parcelServiceSync` (maybe `sendParcels` too).
 When You try to register package with `:customs_documents`, you get `INVALID_BATCH` response with no error, but with `parcelCode`:
 ```
 <?xml version="1.0" encoding="UTF-8"?>